 Repurchase agreements are contracts for the sale of securities which we own with a corresponding agreement to repurchase those securities at an agreed upon price and date.
 Our policies limit the use of repurchase agreements to those collateralized by investment securities.
-We had no repurchase agreements outstanding at March 31, 2023 and December 31, 2022.
+We had \$5.2 million of repurchase agreements outstanding at June 30, 2023 and none at December 31, 2022.

 We maintain unsecured lines of credit with other commercial banks totaling \$60.0 million.
 These lines of credit are federal funds lines of credit and are used for overnight borrowing only.
 The lines of credit mature at various times within the next year.
-The total amount of the remaining credit available to us from federal funds lines of credit at March 31, 2023 was \$59.6 million.
+There were no outstanding balances on our unsecured lines of credit at June 30, 2023 and December 31, 2022.

-At March 31, 2023, we held \$31.3 million of cash and cash equivalents and maintained \$899.3 million of available funding from Federal Home Loan Bank Advances, the BTFP, and unsecured lines of credit with correspondent banks.
-Cash and cash equivalents and available funding represent 136% of uninsured deposits of \$682.9 million at March 31, 2023.
+At June 30, 2023, we held \$65.9 million of cash and cash equivalents and maintained \$998.0 million of available funding from Federal Home Loan Bank advances, the BTFP, and unsecured lines of credit with correspondent banks.
+Cash and cash equivalents and available funding represent 145% of uninsured deposits of \$731.2 million at June 30, 2023.

-In addition, at March 31, 2023 and December 31, 2022, we had \$45.0 million in aggregate principal amount of subordinated debt outstanding.
+In addition, at June 30, 2023 and December 31, 2022, we had \$45.0 million in aggregate principal amount of subordinated debt outstanding.
 In April 2022, we completed a private placement of \$20.0 million in aggregate principal amount of our 2032 Notes, and used the majority of the proceeds to redeem \$18.6 million of our 2027 Notes in June 2022.
 See discussion above under Discussion and Analysis of Financial Condition - Borrowings - 2032 Notes.
 For additional information on our 2027, 2029, and 2032 Notes, see our Annual Report for the year ended December 31, 2022, Part II Item 7.
 "Management's Discussion and Analysis of Financial Condition - Borrowings" and Note 11 to the financial statements included in such report.

 Our liquidity strategy is focused on using the least costly funds available to us in the context of our balance sheet composition and interest rate risk position.
 Accordingly, we target growth of noninterest-bearing deposits.
 Although we cannot directly control the types of deposit instruments our customers choose, we can influence those choices with the interest rates and deposit specials we offer.
-At March 31, 2023, we held \$146.3 million of brokered time deposits and no brokered demand deposits, as defined for federal regulatory purposes, to secure fixed cost funding and reduce short-term borrowings.
-At December 31, 2022, we held \$10.0 million of brokered time deposits and no brokered demand deposits to satisfy the required borrowings under its interest rate swap agreements.
+In recent periods, the proportion of our deposits represented by noninterest-bearing deposits has declined primarily due to rising market interest rates.
+At June 30, 2023, we held \$153.4 million of brokered time deposits and no brokered demand deposits, as defined for federal regulatory purposes, to secure fixed cost funding and reduce short-term borrowings.
+At December 31, 2022, we held \$10.0 million of brokered time deposits and no brokered demand deposits, as defined for federal regulatory purposes.
+The Bank has historically used brokered demand deposits to satisfy the required borrowings under its interest rate swap agreements.
 We hold QwickRate® deposits, included in our time deposit balances, which we obtain through a qualified network to address liquidity needs when rates on such deposits compare favorably with deposit rates in our markets.
-At March 31, 2023, we held \$26.4 million of QwickRate® deposits, a decrease compared to \$26.5 million at December 31, 2022.
+At June 30, 2023, we held \$23.8 million of QwickRate® deposits, a decrease compared to \$26.5 million at December 31, 2022.

-The following table presents, by type, our funding sources, which consist of total average deposits and borrowed funds, as a percentage of total funds and the total cost of each funding source for the three months ended March 31, 2023 and 2022.
+The following table presents, by type, our funding sources, which consist of total average deposits and borrowed funds, as a percentage of total funds and the total cost of each funding source for the three and six months ended June 30, 2023 and 2022.